Michael-Meade/MinerFind/Projects/TurtleCoin-Wallet-API-Ruby.md

 In order to use the Wallet API, the wrapper has to send POST requests to the VPS thats hosting the Wallet API.
 Below is the wrapper's post method.
 If the `j` is empty it will give the variable a nil value.
 IF j is not nil then it will use 'j' as the body.
 This is done because some of the Wallet methods require authentication to use and some does.
 If `j` is nil then it will read from the config file and put that information in the body of the request.
+There is also a get method and put method too.
 ```ruby
 def post(meth, j = nil)
         if !j.nil?